3LBirds/GymBuddy/README.md

    still work in progress, but the trick is to drag the element until it hovers over the header row or another record in the table.
 3. Select a course to see the description in the Course Description container.
+4. Selecting a day in the 'Available Buddies' container allows the current 'student' to see which other students also are available on the selected day.

 Thanks to tutorials like:
 1. Django tutorials